 D stands for drugs and Part D provides prescription drug coverage.
-While Part B provides for limited outpatient prescriptions, Part D plans include a more extensive list of formulary and generic drugs.
+While Part B provides for limited outpatient

+prescriptions, Part D plans include a more extensive list of formulary and generic drugs.

 Medicare recipients can choose to add a stand-alone prescription drug plan.
 Premiums vary by plan coverage and income levels.
+If you enroll in a Medicare Advantage plan, your premium may include prescription drug coverage.7

+2024 MEDICARE PART D COSTS^{10, 11}

+Premium

+Deductible Amount

+Varies by plan

+prescriptionhelp/.

-If you enroll in a Medicare Advantage plan, your premium may include prescription drug coverage.
-2023 MEDICARE PART D COSTS Individuals who need assistance paying for prescriptions or drug coverage can apply for the federal Extra Help program.
-You may be eligible for assistance if your annual income is less than \$20,385 for an individual, or \$27,465 for married couples, and your assets are below specified limits.
-For more information about the Extra Help program, visit www.ssa.gov/benefits/medicare/ prescriptionhelp/.
-A late enrollment penalty is added to your Part D premiums going forward if you go without Part D or other creditable prescription drug coverage for 63 days or more after your initial Part D enrollment period.
-The penalty increases for every month you go without coverage.
+Individuals who need assistance paying for prescriptions or drug coverage can apply for the federal Extra Help annual income is less than \$20,385 for an individual, or \$27,465 for married couples, and your assets are below specified limits.8 For more information about the Extra Help program, visit www.ssa.gov/benefits/medicare/ A late enrollment penalty is added to your Part D premiums going forward if you go without Part D or other creditable prescription drug coverage for 63 days or more after your initial Part D enrollment period.
+The penalty increases for every month you go without coverage.9 program.
+You may be eligible for assistance if your Varies by plan